The financial bad habits you should give up for Lent... and then for good

 Competition is fierce between the major supermarkets and they are always looking for new customers.
 Fail to shop around and you can end up out of pocket.

-For example, a loaf of bread from the basic range is 70p at Asda, 80p at Waitrose, Ocado and Sainsbury’s and £1.30 at Tesco.
-Therefore before you head out check a website such as MySupermarket to make sure you’re getting the best price.
+For example, a loaf of bread from the basic range is 55p at Aldi, 79p at Morrisons, 85p at Asda, and 90p at Sainsbury’s, Tesco and Waitrose.
+Therefore before you head out check a website such as MySupermarket to make sure you’re getting the best price on your weekly shop.
+If you can, consider shopping around to maximise your savings

 2. Staying loyal